vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/053/08_A_yAta.md

 +++
 The abl. parāvátaḥ is somewhat odd with mā́va sthāta “don’t stay away”; we would expect loc. parāváti, which is quite well-attested.
 It may be that parāvátaḥ has simply been harmonized with the ablatives in ab: divá(ḥ) … antárikṣād amā́t.

 However, it’s also possible to take mā́va sthāta in c as a parenthetical exclamation and parāvátaḥ as a continuation of the abl. phrase of ab: “Drive hither, Maruts, from heaven, from the midspace, from nearby -- don’t stay away! -- and from a distance.”
 This might also explain the unusual pāda-final utá of b.
-I therefore offer this as an alternative to the publ. tr.
+I therefore offer this as an alternative to the published translation

 There is also the question of what the lexeme áva √sthā means here.